hmy2001/XboxAPI/README.md

 # XboxAPI
-This software is made by Web scraping.
+This software was made by Web scraping.